corvus-dotnet/Corvus.JsonSchema/README.md

 - We now generate fewer files for each type.
 You should delete your previous generated files before running the new version of the generator, to avoid leaving duplicate partial definitions.

 ### Breaking changes
 - .NET 6 and .NET 7 are now out-of-support.
-We no longer support these verrsions.
+We no longer support these versions.
 The `netstandard2.0` builds will fail at runtime.

 - - We no longer generate the property 'default' accessors.